themiszamani/B2SAFE-B2STAGE-Training/01-iRODS-handson-user.md

 # iRODS for users
 This lecture introduces you to the basics what iRODS is and how you do simple data management as a user.
-To this end we wil make use of the icammands.
+To this end we will make use of the icommands.

 ## Prerequisites
 - A user account on an iRODS 4.1.X system